 By 1991, Group turnover was Rs 5 billion.
 That year the shareholders took a major decision.
 They decided to look beyond the internal resources of the Group and commit themselves to a policy of strategic alliances as a source for new technologies, management skills, international brands, equity and, above all, a new direction for corporate growth.

 Today, that decision stands vindicated.
 The Group is now firmly entrenched in media.
 It has several TV channels and FM radio channels.
 In addition it has pioneered novel communication methods to reach inaccessible areas and has set up infrastructure capabilities to feed demand from both its own as well as other TV stations.

 In information technology it has emerged as one of the leaders in Sri Lanka.
 It has broadened its horizons to encompass Information Communication Technology and counts among its strategic partners leading names in the field of ICT.
 Moreover, its clients are spread across not just the Island but also the Middle East, South Asia and South East Asia.

-Its chemical company has grown to be a major source of chemicals and fertilisers for the agricultural sector and the Group is presently considering an entry into the pharmaceutical sector as well.
+Its chemical company has grown to be a major source of chemicals and fertilisers for the agricultural sector.

 Today, the Group while facing the future with confidence, looks back with justifiable pride to its origins, to its trying times and perhaps, above all to its philosophy – The Courage to be Different.